April 08, 2025

 Makes 1 serving

-1. Add yogurt and protein to a bowl and mix well.
-Stir in raspberries and top with whipped cream.
+1. Add yogurt, almond milk, and protein powder to a bowl and mix well.
+Stir until well combined.

 Denver Omelet